Grand Duchess Tatiana Nikolaevna of Russia: Young adulthood and World War I

 As a young teenager, Tatiana was given the rank of honorary colonel and assigned a regiment of soldiers, the Vosnesensky (Ascension) Lancers.
 She and Olga inspected the soldiers regularly.

 Tatiana enjoyed the company of soldiers, but she was often shocked by their behavior.
 On 11 July 1911, a group of officers aboard the Imperial yacht gave Olga a portrait of Michelangelo's nude David, cut out from a newspaper.
 Indignant, the 14-year-old Tatiana wrote to her aunt Grand Duchess Olga Alexandrovna of Russia, "Olga laughed at it long and hard.
 And not one of the officers wishes to confess that he has done it.
 Such swine, aren't they?"

 On 14 July 1911, Tatiana laughed at her distant cousin Prince Ioann Konstantinovich of Russia's engagement to Helen of Serbia.
 On 14 July 1911, she wrote to Olga, "How funny if they might have children, can (she) be kissing him?
 What foul, fie!"

 In 1911, Tatiana and Olga witnessed the assassination of the government minister Pyotr Stolypin during a performance at the Kiev Opera House.
 On 10 September 1911, Nicholas later wrote to his mother, Dowager Empress Maria, that the event had upset both girls.
 Tatiana sobbed and both of them had trouble sleeping that night.

 When World War I broke out, Tatiana became a Red Cross nurse with her mother and Olga.
 They cared for wounded soldiers in a private hospital on the grounds of Tsarskoye Selo.
 According to Vyrubova, "Tatiana was almost as skillful and devoted as her mother, and complained only that on account of her youth she was spared some of the more trying cases."
 Valentina Ivanovna Chebotareva, who worked with her at the hospital, described in her journal how she planned to boil silk while Tatiana was otherwise occupied, fearing that Tatiana would be too tired to help her.
 But Tatiana guessed what Chebotareva was doing.
 "Why can you breathe carbolic acid and I can't?" she asked Chebotareva and insisted on helping her with the work.
 In September 1914, she was named patron of a war aid committee called the Tatiana Committee.
 Tatiana was fiercely patriotic.
-On 29 October 1914, she apologized to her mother for disparaging the German in her presence; she explained that she thought of her mother as only Russian and that she had forgotten that the Tsarina was born in Germany.
+On 29 October 1914, she apologized to her mother for disparaging the Germans in her presence; she explained that she thought of her mother as only Russian and that she had forgotten that the Tsarina was born in Germany.
 The Tsarina responded that she was offended by the Russian people's gossip about her German connections because she considered herself as completely Russian.